masterforker/Microsoft-Gen-Rat-Removed-/README.md

 The first free Minecraft Alt Generator!

 ```
-Brought to you by Aidan with love 💝
+Brought to you by Aidan #fdpratted
 ```